Suburban Gardens

 Suburban Gardens was created by the Universal Development and Loan Company, a black-owned real estate and development company.
 Engineer Howard D. Woodson, writer John H. Paynter, and theater magnate Sherman H. Dudley were among the investors.
 Here Washingtonians enjoyed a roller coaster, Ferris wheel, swimming pools, games of chance, and picnic grounds.
 There was also a large dance pavilion where popular jazz musicians performed.
 The 7 acre park, in far Northeast, was on the city's undeveloped outskirts bordering Prince George's County, Maryland.
 Washingtonians and out-of-town visitors came to Suburban Gardens by trolley car, commuter train, private car, or on foot.

 In 1928, white movie theater owner Abe Lichtman bought the park, who quickly began building of a movie theatre in Deanwood, in spite of the community protests against its construction.

 The park closed by 1940.
-After its closure, the area was redeveloped and replaced mostly with apartment buildings, some of which share the parks name.
+After its closure, the area was redeveloped and replaced mostly with apartment buildings, some of which share the park's name.

-In 1961, African Americans joined with whites to engage in non-violent civil disobedience that finally ended the racist admissions policies of Glen Echo Amusement Park.
+In 1960, African Americans joined with whites to engage in non-violent civil disobedience that finally ended the racist admissions policies of Glen Echo Amusement Park.
 Today, the Washington D.C.
 Metropolitan Police Department's Sixth District Station occupies part of the site of Suburban Gardens.